DiscoveryDNA/team_neural_network/notes/NN_update_29April2019.md

 -	First bi-directional [2019-01-29_shuffling_on_padding_at_the_end_with_size_1000_bidirectional.ipynb](https://github.com/DiscoveryDNA/team_neural_network/blob/master/code/experiments/2019-01-29_shuffling_on_padding_at_the_end_with_size_1000_bidirectional.ipynb)
 	-	accuracy jumped to over 85%
-	-	using only a subset of the data - a key point here is that the randomization process is not random sequences across all sequences.
-They take a certain number of sequences
+	-	using only a subset of the data - a key point here is that the randomization process is not random sequences across all 3,544 sequences.
+Instead, we take the first ~200 regions, and randomly sample from that.
+That means that some of the regions are never represented in these first test models.
-	-	Only 4 TFBS
+	-	Only 4 TFBS (Dataset 1: bcd, cad, eve, zelda)
 	-	Only on the positive strand
 -	Bi-directional with only nucleotide sequences [2019-02-04_shuffling_on_padding_at_the_end_with_size_1000_bidirectional_no_TFBS.ipynb](https://github.com/DiscoveryDNA/team_neural_network/blob/master/code/experiments/2019-02-04_shuffling_on_padding_at_the_end_with_size_1000_bidirectional_no_TFBS.ipynb)
 	-	Accuracy 71%
 -	Bi-directional without nucleotides, only TFBS scores [04_shuffling_on_padding_at_the_end_with_size_1000_bidirectional_only_TFBS.ipynb](https://github.com/DiscoveryDNA/team_neural_network/blob/master/code/experiments/2019-02-04_shuffling_on_padding_at_the_end_with_size_1000_bidirectional_only_TFBS.ipynb)
--	[ ] Run on whole dataset - TO DO
+-	We did run on whole dataset [ ]()

 ## Control data